Italian colonists in Albania: Background

+Plans for colonization

+Albanians were considered an inferior ethnic group by Fascist Italy.
+In 1938, Galeazzo Ciano wrote a report to Benito Mussolini in which he proposed a long-term plan in which 2,000,000 colonists would settle from Italy to Albania.
+This plan was submitted to Francesco Jacomoni on 1 August 1939 and eventually accepted.
+Its aim was to eventually outnumber the local Albanian population.
+The plan included 20,000 Italian families settling in Myzeqe (ancient Apollonia).

 The Italian colonists

 The process of colonization began in 1926 with 300 colonists.
-The first Italians to colonise Albania were fishing families from Apulia, who moved to the island of Sazan opposite Vlorë in 1918.
-The island was officially part of Italy from the end of World War I to 1947.

-In 1926, the Italian government, in agreement with Albanian authorities, sent 300 Italian colonists to Kamëz, near Tirana, to promote agricultural development.

-Most of the Italians were farmers from Arbëreshë communities in southern Italy.
-They were initially successful, and created the company Ente industria agraria albanese with an agricultural school, but the regime of King Zog expelled them in 1931, fearing excessive Italian influence in Albanian society and politics.

-After the occupation of Albania in April 1939, Mussolini sent nearly 11,000 Italian colonists to Albania.
+After the occupation of Albania in April 1939, the process swiftly accelerated, with Mussolini sending nearly 11,000 Italian colonists to Albania.
 Most of them were from the Veneto region and Sicily.
 They settled primarily in the areas of Durrës, Vlorë, Shkodër, Porto Palermo, Elbasan and Sarandë.
 They were the first settlers of a huge group of Italians to be moved to Albania.
+Italian colonists mistreated the Albanian natives and had a colonial mentality, similar to the Italian colonists in Somalia.

 In addition to these colonists, 22,000 Italian casual laborers went to Albania in April 1940 to construct roads, railways and infrastructure.
+During the Greco-Italian War, these laborers had reached 58,000.

-Most of the 1939 colonists were men enrolled in the so-called Albanian Militia.
+Most of the 1939 colonists were men enrolled in the Albanian Fascist Militia.
 This organization was an Albanian fascist paramilitary group, part of the Blackshirts.
 Later even Albanians were recruited in the group.
 It was headquartered in Tirana and consisted of four legions in Tirana, Korçë, Vlorë and Shkodër.
-The Albanian Militia was disbanded in 1943 following the fall of Italy in World War II.
+The Albanian Fascist Militia was disbanded in 1943 following the fall of Italy in World War II.

 No Italian colonists remain in Albania.
 The few who remained under the communist regime of Enver Hoxha fled (with their descendants) to Italy in 1992.